What forms of payment do you accept?

 Or even better, employ a decorator & get them to do the calculations!

-If you change your mind within 14 days of placing your wallpaper order please return it using the pre paid returns label inside the box.
+We would suggest that you get a proof of postage.
 As long as the wallpaper is undamaged and in the original packaging we can make a full refund.

-When returning goods because of a fault please first send an e-mail to PaperBoy Wallpaper Customer Service at firstname.lastname@example.org.
-We may be able to sort out the problem without you having to return the item.
+If you’re sending something to us, please send an email first to firstname.lastname@example.org and we may be able to sort out the problem without you having to send the item.
+Please include the following in your email:

 How can I contact PaperBoy Wallpaper?